Facts about the animal kingdom

 Koalas

-Koalas are naturally solitary animals, and they appreciate tranquility.
+Koalas are naturally solitary animals.
+Despite their adorable appearance, they appreciate tranquility and will attack if they feel threatened.
 Above all, koalas love having their me-time in which to rest and enjoy the quiet.
 They will always choose to approach and hug a tree instead of another koala.

-Although gentle, individual koalas have well-established territories, and these areas are usually highly respected.
+Although gentle, individual koalas have well-established territories.
+These areas are usually highly respected.
 When they are young, koalas can be seen mounted on their mother's back.
 However, they are soon off to fend for themselves, and live the life of solitary freedom.
 Read more in our article about where koalas live.

-Female koalas usually stay in one territories, while male koalas - except for some dominant, larger males - are travellers.
-If they cross paths, male koalas may get into fights, chasing and biting each other.
+Female koalas usually stay in one territories, while male koalas tend to travel.
+There may be exceptions for some dominant, larger males.
+If they cross paths, male koalas may get into fights, chasing and biting each other until one backs down.

 Sloths

-Sloths are incredibly slow and solitary animals.
+Another arboreal animal that is solitary, the sloth are known for their incredibly slow movement.
 They only gather in groups when they are going to mate.
 Sloths prefer swinging and hanging from a branch alone, perhaps meditating on the meaning of life and the universe happy in their own company.

-Sloths, of course, are also known for being extremely slow.
-Some of the others on this list of the 10 slowest animals in the world will come as a complete surprise!
+As we have stated, sloths are known for being extremely slow.
+Some of the others on this list of the 10 slowest animals in the world will come as a complete surprise.

 Wolverine